Dwight-Englewood/0207-Relic-Recovery/notebook/EnumController.md

 ## Result

-The `EnumController` greatly simplified managing the glyph placer position during Teleop.
+The `EnumController` greatly simplified managing the glyph plate position during Teleop.
 The examples given at the start change from

 ```
    } else if (gamepad2.right_trigger > .3) {